singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 So-called "puzzles" (or brain teasers) are some of the most hotly debated questions, and many companies have policies banning them.
 Unfortunately, even when these questions are banned, you still may find yourself being asked one of them.
 Why?
 Because no one can agree on a definition of what a brainteaser is.

 The good news is that if you are asked a puzzle or brainteaser, it's likely to be a reasonably fair one.
-It prob­ ably won't rely on a trick of wording, and it can almost always be logically deduced.
-Many have their foun­ dations in mathematics or computer science, and almost all have solutions that can be logically deduced.
+It probably won't rely on a trick of wording, and it can almost always be logically deduced.
+Many have their foundations in mathematics or computer science, and almost all have solutions that can be logically deduced.

 We'll go through some common approaches for tackling these questions, as well as some of the essential knowledge.